robinliuhhh/LeetCode-Record/README.md

 # LeetCode-Record
-A journey of LeetCode Problem Solving.
+A Journey of LeetCode Problem Solving.